crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 - Use better models (*Claude* and *ChatGPT*).
 - Experimenting with compiler feedback preprocessing before passing it to the model to see if that actually improves speed.
 - Have a more academic aproach: Gather and present useful data for next articles (e.g.,  get the average number of iterations for a given problem per model by stressing it *N* times).
-- Expriment with different prompts.
+- Experiment with different prompts.
-- Try the model format its response [as a parasable mini-dsl or json](https://github.com/crisfeim/poc-aidriven-app/blob/main/macApp/AI_Counter/SystemPrompt.swift) to avoid unwanted explanations or codeblocks (we may tell him to put those inside a value of the *json* dictionnary).
+- Make the model format the responses [as a parsable mini-dsl or json](https://github.com/crisfeim/poc-aidriven-app/blob/main/macApp/AI_Counter/SystemPrompt.swift) to avoid unwanted explanations or codeblocks (by telling it to put them inside a field of the *json/dsl*).

 ## Links